top of page

 • Takin Reserve – See Bhutan’s unique national animal, the Takin.

-• Tiger’s Nest Monastery (Taktshang) – A sacred and iconic monastery perched on a cliff.
+• Tiger’s Nest Monastery (Taktshang) – We walk up to this incredible sacred and iconic monastery perched on a cliff.

 • Bhutanese Cooking Class at Aum Toebzam Homestay – Learn how to prepare traditional Bhutanese dishes using authentic techniques.

-• Local Festival (Domkhar Festival) – Experience Bhutanese culture through masked dances, prayers, and feasting at a local village festival.
+• Local Festival (Ura Festival) – Experience Bhutanese culture through masked dances, prayers, and feasting at a local village festival.

 • Traditional Hot Stone Bath – Relax in a traditional Bhutanese hot stone bath, believed to have healing properties, perfect for rejuvenation.